Writing and Editing

 Blogging for Authors: Increase Reader Engagement and Sell More Books

 As authors, many of us secretly wish book marketing would just magically happen.
 We’d rather focus on writing and producing books than try to figure out how to sell them.
 Unfortunately, book sales don’t just happen.
 We have to do the work.
-Which is why we should discuss blogging for authors.
+This is why we should discuss blogging for authors.

 Read More